-As hormone levels decrease after giving birth, it is common for your body to take a while a year.
-And if you breastfeed it may take a little longer.
+As hormone levels decrease after giving birth, it is common for your body to take some time to readjust.
+If you breastfeed it may take a little longer.

 Rest your body.
 Delivering and subsequently caring for a baby is a physically exhausting experience.
 Many women are simply too tired to engage in sexual activity.
 Find time each day when you can relax by yourself.
 Exercise, meditate or take a long bath.